Municipal Waste (band): History

+Formation, Waste 'Em All and Hazardous Mutation (2001-2006)

 Municipal Waste was formed in Richmond, Virginia in 2000.
 Municipal Waste played their first show at a Richmond New Year's Eve Keg party in 2000–2001.
 The band took musical influences from crossover thrash bands such as D.R.I., Suicidal Tendencies, Animosity-era Corrosion of Conformity, Nuclear Assault and Attitude Adjustment.
 Municipal Waste toured throughout 2001 and 2002 in the US and Mexico.
 The band released two split albums—one 7" with Bad Acid Trip, the other being a 12" with Crucial Unit.
 They also had tracks on a number of compilations.

-In 2002, Brendan Trache left, being replaced by Brandon Ferrell, shortly before the Tango and Thrash on Amendment Records and Waste 'Em All was released on Six Weeks Records.
-Following the release of Waste 'Em All, both Andy Harris and Brandon Ferrell left the band, being replaced by bassist Philip "LandPhil" Hall and drummer Dave Witte respectively.
+In 2002, Brendan Trache left, being replaced by Brandon Ferrell, shortly before the Tango and Thrash on Amendment Records and Waste 'Em All was released on Six Weeks Records on January 27, 2003.
+Following the release of Waste 'Em All, both Andy Harris and Brandon Ferrell left the band, being replaced by Cannabis Corpse bassist Philip "LandPhil" Hall and drummer Dave Witte respectively.
+During this time the band began booking show out of their home state of Virginia, and began booking international shows in countries such as Mexico.
+The release of Waste 'Em All gained the band their first bit of notoriety and led to the band getting supporting slots on tours with bands such as Converge and the Red Chord.

-In 2005, Municipal Waste signed to Earache Records and recorded the Hazardous Mutation album.
-During 2005 and 2006, Municipal Waste shot a video for "Unleash the Bastards", with a censored and non-censored version.

-In June 2007, Municipal Waste toured with Destruction in the United States, before heading into the studio with Hatebreed and Shadows Fall producer Zeuss, to record their next album The Art of Partying.
-The band followed this up with a headline tour of Europe, a tour with The Haunted and spots at Wacken Open Air in Germany and Reading and Leeds Festivals.
-They also went on the road with Suicidal Tendencies.
-A video was then recorded for the track "Headbanger Face Rip", which was filmed by Troma Entertainment.
+Municipal Waste then signed with Earache Records to release their second studio album Hazardous Mutation on September 20, 2005.
+Like their debut album Hazardous Mutations was met with positive reception and helped the group gain notoriety in Europe, resulting more touring opportunities.
+In July 2006, Municipal Waste embarked on a US headlining tour.
+The group then embarked on a US co headlining tour with GWAR from October 13, to December 12, of 2006.